paulfryer/ibkr/docs/NUGET-PUBLISHING.md

 ### How It Works

-1. **No API keys stored in GitHub Secrets** - More secure than traditional API keys
-2. **Short-lived OIDC tokens** - GitHub generates tokens that expire in ~1 hour
+1. **GitHub generates OIDC token** - Short-lived token with repository identity
+2. **NuGet/login action** - Exchanges OIDC token for temporary NuGet API key (~1 hour lifetime)
-3. **Automatic authentication** - `dotnet nuget push` automatically uses OIDC when available
+3. **Publish with temp key** - `dotnet nuget push` uses the temporary API key
 4. **Repository-scoped** - Only this repository (`paulfryer/ibkr`) can publish these packages
+5. **Only your username** - Uses `NUGET_USER` secret to verify package owner

 ### Benefits

-- ✅ No secrets management or rotation needed
+- ✅ No long-lived API keys stored in GitHub
-- ✅ No risk of leaked API keys
+- ✅ Temporary keys expire automatically (~1 hour)
-- ✅ Automatic token expiration
+- ✅ Repository identity verified by OIDC
 - ✅ Audit trail in NuGet.org
+- ✅ Only your NuGet username needed as a secret

 ## Troubleshooting